djwrisley/DHS/_pages/scheduleS26.md

 | 17 Sept | <br> -[How reliable is the data in OSM?](XXX) <br> -Make an account at [posit.cloud](https://posit.cloud/) <br> -Skim-watch [RStudio for Beginners with PositCloud and chatGPT](https://www.youtube.com/watch?v=YUGnQQ_hyNI&t=3721s) <br> -["Working in a Programming Language" in Humanities Data Essentials in R](https://hdf.benschmidt.org/R/) | <br> -Making sure our GitHub pages are working <br> -Notebook: "Mapping Specific Features in OSM data of your choice" (posit.cloud) |

-### Week 4 (22, 24 September) The "Spatial Humanities"
+### Week 4 (22, 24 September)

-**Topic:** This week we will look at a variety of different projects from the humanities and humanities-adjacent fields that use spatial data to visualize phenomena, to tell stories and make arguments.
+**Topic:** The "Spatial Humanities".
+This week we will look at a variety of different projects from the humanities and humanities-adjacent fields that use spatial data to visualize phenomena, to tell stories and make arguments.
 Projects will come from a variety of disciplines.

 | Date | Preparation | Activity |
 | :--- | :--- | :--- |